audioxide/data/data/posts/20150523-reviews-muse-origin-of-symmetry.md

   The wealth of sounds utilised — ranging from synthesiser anthems to Latin guitar — is held together by the band’s relentless charge towards the next crescendo.
 The pacing is more than a little skewed, but once in the midst of yet another great track you’re not terribly inclined to care.

   There are few better musical highs than Muse in top gear.
-It’s breathless, explosive music; the kind of stuff that compels listeners to pick up an instrument or start a band. *Origin of Symmetry* listens like a spectacular jam — with all the unpolished, patchy, brazen energy that entails — and all in all it’s pretty rad, man.
+It’s breathless, explosive music; the kind that compels listeners to pick up an instrument or start a band. *Origin of Symmetry* listens like a spectacular jam — with all the unpolished, patchy, brazen energy that entails — and all in all it’s pretty rad, man.

 tracks:
   - Citizen Erased